argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 Important lesson here for us in the church: Do not fail to notice how attractive false teaching is.
 In chapter 1, we learn the false teaching is about the law, and the law is about right and wrong.
 In chapter 4, we find that the false teaching included asceticism and self-denial for spiritual reasons…What was so bad about this teaching?

 Well, whenever we do things in order to earn God’s favor, we have accepted false teaching.
 We have fundamentally misunderstood Christianity to be about us and our character when it is fundamentally about God and his character.
 You see how the gospel is woven into even this book of practical living and instruction.
-The Gospel exposes God’s gracious love and mercy to us in Christ, NOT our upstanding characters.”
+The Gospel exposes God’s gracious love and mercy to us in Christ, NOT our upstanding characters.

 SO: Timothy's job, according to Paul, is to point out these teachers and their teachings to the faithful and avoid their foolishness, combating falsehood by teaching the true gospel of grace.